-This entry was posted on Sunday, June 21st, 2020 at 17:40 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, June 21st, 2020 at 17:40 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 A soldier armed with a knife attacked a flock and threatened a Palestinian shepherd in Faresiya, in the Palestinian Jordan Valley; Jewish settlers from the multiplying outposts in the Jordan Valley continue to expel Palestinian shepherds, invade tended fields and dwellings of Palestinians, with the active help of Israeli soldiers who even chased a shepherd boy into Area A and attempted to detain him there; an extantion of Havat Maon outpost in the South Hebron Hills was dismantled this week, but at the same time – for the sake of “balance” – the occupation forces demolished a sheep pen in nearby Tawane village; villagers of Palestinian Susya demonstrated in protest of settler-colonists invading their village, and had the army prevent the settler-colonists from raising a new tent on the village’s lands;